sarayun932/Food-Trend-Analysis-From-Automated-Collection-to-Machine-Learning/02b_visualization_analysis/README.md

 # Stage 2b: Visualization Analysis

 ## Purpose
-Re-examine the same keyword-level data from Stage 1 (automated daily collection) through Power BI, going beyond simple category counts to ask: do categories with similar collection *counts* also show similar *interest intensity*?
+Re-examine the same keyword-level data from Stage 1 (automated daily collection) through Looker Studio, going beyond simple category counts to ask: do categories with similar collection *counts* also show similar *interest intensity*?
 And separately, is "how often a category appears" the same thing as "how stable it is day to day"?

 ## Data
 Same dataset as `01_data_pipeline` / `02_dashboard`: keyword-level rising search data (`query`, `category`, `trend_score`), 364 records across 16 collection days (2026-08-19 to 2026-09-13, with a few gaps).